 This dedicated band allows the system to deliver fast performance to all clients, no matter to which hardware unit they connect.
 By the way, for now, the mAX Pro system doesn’t support wired backhaul, but ARRIS told me it would add this in the future via firmware updates.

-The ARRIS mAX Pro is the first mesh, in a long time, that doesn’t have the access point (AP) mode.
-That said, if you have a provider-supplied gateway, or want to keep your existing router, make sure you check out this post on how to get the most out of this mesh system.
+The ARRIS mAX Pro is the first mesh that doesn’t have the access point (AP) mode in a long time.
+That said if you have a provider-supplied gateway or want to keep your existing router, make sure you check out this post on how to get the most out of this mesh system.
 Or get a different system, one that has an AP mode.

 ARRIS SURFboard mAX Pro: Hardware Specifications